dragunoff/Godot-Modal-World/README.md

 ## Notes

+- To use modals when game is paused make sure the modal scene has the appropriate `process_mode` set.
 - Nested modals are supported but not recommended as that is an anti-pattern.
 - The screenshots show the default Godot theme but theming is completely under your control - the modals will use the theme of your project (or whatever theme is attached to the modal scene).